Breadcrumb

 • subsidises the activities of contribution payers aimed at maintaining earning capacity throughout the period of professional activity,

-• analyses the causes and effects of accidents at work (especially fatal, serious and collective accidents) and occupational diseases,
+• analyses the causes and effects of an accidents at work (especially fatal, serious and collective accidents) and occupational diseases,

 • disseminates knowledge of hazards causing accidents at work and occupational diseases and methods of their prevention,